NeutronStarDAO/ConstellationBook-English/src/3.ChainKey/Chainkey.md

 ### The Specific Process

-Whoops, I rambled too much just now.
-Been feeling lonely lately, tend to babble on and on when talking.
-Anyway, let's dive into the NIDKG internals and see how it enables our operation.
+Alright, let's dive into the inner workings of NIDKG and get a closer look at how it throws down.

-After the previous overview, we know NIDKG has each replica independently generate a transaction (dealing) and broadcast it out.
-The transaction contains the replica's secret encrypted file, NIZK proof of the encryption, and material to generate the subnet's public key.
-Other replicas receive and verify the NIZK proofs, and once 2/3 of dealings are collected, they can reconstruct the subnet public key and their own private key shares.
+After laying the groundwork earlier, we're in the loop that NIDKG is all about each copy independently cooking up a transaction (or dealing, as we like to call it) and blasting it out into the digital cosmos.
+Now, this transaction isn't just any run-of-the-mill data dump – it's packing the copy's secret encrypted files, a splash of NIZK for file validation, and the blueprint to whip up the subnet's public key.
+It's like each copy is sending out a party invitation, but way fancier.

+The other copies get wind of these transactions and play detective, verifying the NIZK magic.
+Once they've got enough of these transactions – we're talking a two-thirds majority here – they can piece together the subnet's public key and their very own secret slices of the cryptographic pie.
+It's like putting together a puzzle, but with a dash of cryptographic flair.

 #### Public Parameters